About Melville Lovatt

 Melville studied playwriting at The City Literature Institute, Drury Lane, London and also at The Tricycle Theatre, Kilburn.

-He is currently President of Harrow Writers Circle and lives in Hatch End, North West London.
+He is currently President of Harrow Writers Circle and lives in Hatch End, North West London and is a member of Uxbridge Library’s “Curtain’s Up” Play Reading Group.